"My expectation was reduced to zero when I was 21. Everything else then has been a bonus."

 I have had motor neurone disease for practically all my adult life.
 Yet it has not prevented me from having a very attractive family, and being successful in my work.
 This is thanks to the help I have received from Jane, my children, and a large number of other people and organisations.
 I have been lucky, that my condition has progressed more slowly than is often the case.
 But it shows that one need not lose hope.

-Questions for an interview for a BBC Television concerning disability
+for a BBC Television concerning disability

-Why do you feel you have been given celebrity status as a scientist?
-Do you think your disability has a bearing on that?
+have been given celebrity status as a scientist?
+Do you think your disability

 I'm sure my disability has a bearing on why I'm well known.
 People are fascinated by the contrast between my very limited physical powers, and the vast nature of the universe I deal with.
 I'm the archetype of a disabled genius, or should I say a physically challenged genius, to be politically correct.
 At least I'm obviously physically challenged.
 Whether I'm a genius is more open to doubt.